FrederikJM/BIManalyst_g_28/A3/README.md

 # IDS
-Below is stated what criterions should be fulfilled in order to use the tool successfully.
+Below are stated what criteria should be fulfilled to use the tool successfully.
+- The IFC-file should contain only the investigated building
+- This building should have the geometry of a box with vertical outer walls and a flat roof.
+- The IFC-file should have a wall or a column at every edge of the building's plan.
+- Basement stories that are located underground should have a name that contains "-n", where n i is an integer.